Wideband Beamforming for RIS Assisted Near-Field Communications: System Model and Problem Formulation

-For the classic RIS architecture, the refection coefficients can be expressed as ${\bm {\theta}} = {[{\beta _1}{e^{j{\theta _1}}},{\beta _2}{e^{j{\theta _2}}}, \ldots ,{\beta _N}{e^{j{\theta _N}}}]^T} \in {\mathbb{C}^{N \times 1}}$, where ${\theta }_{i}(i=1,\ldots,N)$ and ${\beta _i} \in \{ 0,1\} $ denote the phase shift and the ON/OFF state of the $i$-th RIS element, respectively.
-Similar to the analog beamformer in the hybrid beamforming architecture at the BS, the generated beams at different subcarrier frequencies by the conventional frequency-independent phase-shifting circuit at the RIS would point to different physical directions.
-Motivated by the wideband precoding in \cite{Su2023Wideband}, we introduce the sub-connected TTD units into the RIS architecture to realize the frequency-dependent phase-shifting, {which is termed as a TTD-RIS architecture in Fig.~\ref{fig1}(a).} Specifically, the TTD-RIS is divided into $S$ = $S_1$ × $S_2$ subarrays, where each subarray consists of $\bar{S}$ = $\bar{S}_1$ × $\bar{S}_2$ elements, i.e., $\bar{S}_1=\frac{N_1}{S_1}$ and $\bar{S}_2=\frac{N_2}{S_2}$.
+The TTD-RIS is divided into $S$ = $S_1$ × $S_2$ subarrays, where each subarray consists of $\bar{S}$ = $\bar{S}_1$ × $\bar{S}_2$ elements, i.e., $\bar{S}_1=\frac{N_1}{S_1}$ and $\bar{S}_2=\frac{N_2}{S_2}$.
 To deal with the beam split effect at the RIS, each element of the subarray is equipped with double PS layers and is connected to a common TTD module.
 The received signal at each RIS element first passes through the first-layer PS with reflection coefficients ${\bm {\theta}_1} \in {\mathbb{C}^{N \times 1}}$, which aims to create the constructive received signal superposition at the subarray.
-Then, the impinging signal at the $s$-th RIS subarray $(1\le s \le S)$ is adjusted by the common TTD module with the time delay $\nu_{s} \in [0, t_\text{max}]$ to realize the {frequency-dependent} phase-shifting.
-Finally, the signal passes through the second-layer PS with reflection coefficients ${\bm {\theta}_2} \in {\mathbb{C}^{N \times 1}}$ to accomplish the passive beamforming at the RIS.
-Hence, the equivalent refection phase-shifting matrix at subcarrier $b$ for the TTD-RIS can be expressed as
+Then, the impinging signal at the $s$-th RIS subarray $(1\le s \le S)$ is adjusted by the common TTD module with the time delay $\nu_{s} \in [0, t_\text{max}]$ to realize the {frequency-dependent} phase shifting.
+Finally, the signal passes through the second-layer PS with reflection coefficients ${\bm {\theta}_2} \in {\mathbb{C}^{N \times 1}}$ to accomplish the passive beamforming at the RIS\footnote{{In the proposed TDD-RIS architecture with sub-connected TTD units, the conventional single-layer PS circuit used in the costly fully-connected TTD architecture needs to be extended to the double-layer PS circuit.
+Employing a single-layer PS in the TDD-RIS architecture could lead to incoherent mixing of the received signals at a RIS subarray after they pass through a common TTD unit.
+This configuration might introduce critical interference and result in severe attenuation of the desired received signal \cite{Su2023Wideband}.}}.
+Hence, the equivalent refection phase shifting matrix at subcarrier $b$ for the TTD-RIS can be expressed as

-where $\bm {\Theta}_1=\mathrm{diag}({\bm {\theta}_1})$, $\bm {\Theta}_2=\mathrm{diag}({\bm {\theta}_2})$, and ${\bm \Lambda}_{b}=\mathrm{diag}({\bm \Lambda}_{b,1},\ldots,{\bm \Lambda}_{b,S})$.
+where $\bm {\Theta}_1=\mathrm{diag}({\bm {\theta}_1})$, $\bm {\Theta}_2=\mathrm{diag}({\bm {\theta}_2})$, and ${\bm \Lambda}_{b}=\mathrm{diag}({\bm \Lambda}^T_{b,1},\ldots,{\bm \Lambda}^T_{b,S})$.
 The time delay vector ${\bm \Lambda}_{b,s}\in {\mathbb{C}^{\bar{S} \times 1}}$ at the $s$-th subarray is given by ${\bm \Lambda}_{b,s}= \mathbf{1}_{\bar{S}} \otimes e^{-j 2 \pi f_{b} {\nu}_{s}}$.